-Differences in $C_T$ values or in PCR efficiencies between a multiplex RT-PCR assay and the corresponding singleplex RT-PCR assays a) Wrong cycling conditions Always start with the optimized cycling conditions specified in the protocols.
-Be sure that the cycling conditions include the initial step for activation of HotStarTaq Plus DNA Polymerase (95°C for 5 min), and the specified times for denaturation and annealing/extension.
+Differences in C_T values or in PCR efficiencies between a multiplex RT-PCR assay and the corresponding singleplex RT-PCR assays channel/filter chosen and and the corresponding singleplex RT-PCR assays a) Wrong cycling conditions Always start with the optimized cycling conditions specified in the protocols.
+Be sure that the cycling conditions include the initial step for activation of HotStarTaq DNA Polymerase (95°C for 15 min), and the specified times for denaturation and annealing/extension. b) Analysis settings (e.g., threshold and baseline settings) not optimal Check the analysis settings (threshold and baseline settings) for each reporter dye.
+Repeat analysis using optimal settings for each reporter dye.

-- b) Analysis settings (e.g., threshold and baseline settings) not optimal check the analysis settings (threshold and baseline settings) for each reporter dye.
-Repeat analysis using optimal settings for each reporter dye. - c) Imprecise spectral separation of reporter dyes Since multiplex RT-PCR uses multiple probes, each with a fluorescent dye, the increased fluorescent background may affect the shape of the amplification plots obtained with some real-time cyclers.
-This may lead to differences in $C_T$ values of up to 5% between the multiplex assay and the corresponding singleplex assays; this can usually be avoided by using optimal threshold settings.
+or the correct filter set is chosen for each reporter dye.
+Check whether the chosen combination of reporter dyes is compatible with the selected c) Imprecise spectral separation of reporter dyes Since multiplex RT-PCR use multiple probes, each with a fluorescent dye, the increased fluorescent background may affect the shape of the amplification plots obtained with some real-time cyclers.
+This may lead to differences in $C{\rm T}$ values of up to 5% between the multiplex assay and the corresponding singleplex assays; this can usually be avoided by using optimal threshold settings.